tgherzog/wbg-ogdtoolkit/_includes/en/od-learning.md

 ## Knowledge Resources ##

-Books, handbooks, manuals, presentations and other training materials on the topic of Open Data
+Books, handbooks, manuals, presentations and other training materials on the topic of Open Data:

 * [Open Data Learning Modules](http://data.worldbank.org/about/learning-modules/training-resources)** (World Bank).
 Tutorials, exercises and other materials that explore Open Data initiatives,